Where to View the Shepherdess and the Chimneysweep:

 Red Queen Book Arts.
 Salt Lake City, Utah.

 Books > The Shepherdess and the Chimneysweep

 Andrew Rottner collaborated on this tribute to printing’s golden age.
 The story, by Christina Lauritsen, mis-remembers H.C.
 Andersen’s classic tale of the same name, transforming it into a story of revelation and madness.
 The visual progression of the book mirrors the plot, pitting the beauty of the decorative arts against the intense and unpredictable messiness of human experience.
-This book confronts the inevitability of loss as well as bows to intellectual freedom and its attendant risks.
-The book is 7″ x 9″ x 1″, with images (drawn by Andrew Rottner) and text letterpressed on to rich giclée backgrounds.
+This book confronts the inevitability of loss and bows to intellectual freedom and its attendant risks.
+The book is 7″ x 9″ x 1″, with images (drawn by Andrew Rottner) and text letterpressed on to giclée backgrounds.
 The book features two 26″ wide foldouts and a cut-marbled-paper and brocade cover.

 Edition of 50, 2013. $900.
 Optional clamshell box, add $200.